hoangngm2083/inverted-indexes/README.md

   </a>
 </p>

-# Inverted Indexes
+# 📁 Inverted Index Search Engine (Exact Match)

-This is exercise 5 in the exercises_06 folder, under the exercises and project directory, is part of the Multimedia Database Systems course.
-It requires building a program that implements an inverted index for text retrieval.
+This project implements a simple search engine using an **inverted index** structure.
+It supports exact keyword matching for search queries.

 ## Supervisor